MohammadKani/awesome-chatgpt-prompts/README.md

 > Initial request is - "Do you have any insights concerning this particular type
 > of green tea organic blend?"

-## Act as an Interior Decorator
+## به عنوان یک Interior Decorator

 Contributed by: [@devisasari](https://github.com/devisasari)

-> I want you to act as an interior decorator.
+> I want you to به عنوان یک interior decorator.
 Tell me what kind of theme and
 > design approach should be used for a room of my choice; bedroom, hall etc.,
 > provide suggestions on color schemes, furniture placement and other decorative
 > options that best suit said theme/design approach in order to enhance
 > aesthetics and comfortability within the space.
 My first request is "I am
 > designing our living hall".

-## Act As A Florist
+## به عنوان یک Florist

 Contributed by: [@devisasari](https://github.com/devisasari)